Community Infrastructure Levy (CIL) and planning obligations (s106)

 Annual CIL rate summary

-The Community Infrastructure Levy (CIL) is subject to indexation which allows the rates to be adjusted to reflect inflation.
-The CIL rates (indexed) are set out in our Annual CIL Rate Summary.
+The CIL is subject to indexation which allows the rates to be adjusted to reflect inflation.
+The CIL rates (indexed) are set out in the Annual CIL Rate Summary 2023.

 CIL instalment policy

 The City Corporation has a CIL Instalment Policy which applies to City CIL and Mayoral CIL payments and requires payment in two instalments: